smnkolbeck/academic-kickstart/content/authors/admin/_index.md

   - course: MS in Sociology
     institution: The Ohio State University
     year: 2020
-  - course: BA in Sociolgoy and Political Science
+  - course: BA in Sociology and Political Science
     institution: St. Mary's College of Maryland
     year: 2017